Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 `returnType`: How the returned spaces should be represented – 'object', 'id' or 'index', or a name of a property on the spaces.
 Defaults to 'object'.
 `requirement`: Any requirement set here on the format {property:myProperty, value:requiredValue} will restrict the searched spaces.
 Defaults to false (no restriction).

+### myTrack.getClosestSpace()

+`myTrack.getClosestSpace(point, searchDistance = 1)`

+Returns the space closest to a given point.
+The `point` argument is an object with (at least) coordinate values for the point to search from.
+The `searchDistance` tells how far from the point the search should go, in any direction.
+Smaller values increases the speed of the search.
+The function returns the Space object with coordinates closest to the given point.
+If more than one space is closest, one of these is selected randomly.

 ### myTrack.lineOfSight()

 `myTrack.lineOfSight(spaceA, spaceB, points = false)`